axelyamel01/OMVPushInterface/README.md

 ## Release notes:

+- 2023.04.23:
+    * Fixed bug when there is no `simplepush-device` registered in config file
+    * Added disk space collector
+    * Added description for each collector in the collectors' [README](/DataCollectors/README.md) file.
 - 2023.04.22:
     * Fixed a bug in the updates available collector where the number of updates available mismatched between debug and non-debug modes
     * Added extra comments in the updates available and temperature collectors